 2. Consultation and cooperation with each other on experimentation with business models, so that, for example, publib patrons aren't as crimped by Digital Rights Management and more books are available.
 HarperCollins recently imposed an onerous limit of 26 borrowings on copies of e-books it made available to public libraries.
 By contrast, libraries can loan paper books as many times as they would like.
 Now suppose that the two library systems can develop new models, one of which might be based on the number of downloads, with fair compensation for content providers (a concept I explored years ago, and which I’m pleased to see some DPLA supporters discussing).

-3. Genuine cooperation in fundraising efforts.
+3. Genuine cooperation in fundraising efforts (update: see my appeal for a national digital library endowment).
 If the Scholarly Digital Library of America knew ahead of time that its items would very likely enjoy widespread distribution through the public National Digital Library and individual libraries in the system, the SDLA (not to be confused with the Special Libraries Association) would be more attractive to funders.
-Public libraries would not only benefit from enriched content but also be able to play up their direct pipelines to some of the world’s most respected institutions of higher education.
+Public libraries would not only benefit from enriched content but also be able to play up their direct pipelines to some of the world's most respected institutions of higher education.
 All that would help public libraries with their own fund-raising, locally and otherwise.
 Instead of quarreling without break over fund-rising and branding—very much related—everyone would be pushing together far more often than otherwise in the same direction.
 The Ivies and near-Ivies would not usurp the publibs, and meanwhile the public libraries could bring Harvard and the like closer to Middle America.